Updated: September, 28, 2020

 waking up at different times can have a negative impact on sleep.

 Time of day: Even good sleep habits can be negated by sleep that is happening at the “wrong” time of day.

-With all 3 of these factors, we see immediate implications for shift workers and those working overnight.
-Consistent sleep habits are incredibly important, as poor sleep from a week ago or longer can still impact an individual’s fatigue level.
-This is especially true in situations where that individual has had a continuous stretch of poor sleep.
-This means that it’s best to think about sleep cumulatively, and to consider sleep habits over the course of at least one week when studying fatigue levels.
+In all three of these sleep factors, we see immediate implications for shift workers and those working overnight.
+Consistent sleep habits are incredibly important, as poor sleep from a week ago or longer can impact an individual’s fatigue level.
+This is especially true in situations where an individual has a continuous stretch of poor sleep.
+It’s best to think about sleep cumulatively, and to consider sleep habits over the course of at least one week when studying fatigue levels.

 - Adopting more consistent sleep habits that encourage regular sleep and wake times

 - Trying whenever possible to sleep at nighttime.

 Looking at the above factors, the image of sleep perfection is seven or more hours of uninterrupted sleep at the same time every day.
 Because an ideal sleep schedule isn’t always possible, that raises the question of how to predict and prevent fatigue.

 Among industrial workers, shifting start times are likely to affect sleep and wake times.
 If these workers are sleeping during the day, their quality of sleep and likelihood of waking during a sleep period are also going to be heavily impacted.
 A period of wakefulness won’t always be remembered by someone, but it represents a period where sleep is disrupted even if the individual is not fully conscious.

 The U.S. Army developed a model for predicting fatigue based on sleep data collected the previous week.
 This model, known as the SAFTE Alertness Model, takes into account all of the previous factors we’ve looked at (consistency, quantity, quality of sleep), and produces a score which indicates alertness.